Dove Company History And Review: Real Beauty, Real Soap!

 Dove Body Wash and Beauty Bars Review

-Now that we’ve covered the history and optics surrounding Dove, it’s time to dive head first into Dove’s incredible line of products!
+Now that we’ve covered the history (and some PR) surrounding Dove, it’s time to dive head first into Dove’s incredible line of products!
 We will begin, fittingly, with Dove’s Body Wash and Beauty Bars.
 The flagship offering of Dove, the beauty bar still uses 1/4 moisturizing cream (as it did in its original formula) to provide softer, smoother, healthier-looking skin that feels as great to boot.
 The taglines haven’t changed either, as Dove still boasts that the beauty bar doesn’t leave skin dry as competing bars of soap do.

 Dove Skin Care Review